valueflows/valueflows/README.md

 > - the co-op admin sends the plan to the supplier as an order
 > - the supplier agrees to the order
 > - the supplier sends the ordered food to the co-op through a local transporter
-> - the co-op receives the order and accounts for reality (25 kg of wheat flour, 7 kg of other flour)
+> - the co-op receives food and accounts for reality (25 kg of wheat flour, 7 kg of other flour)
+> - the co-op reports that the food is delicious

-Further, we describe re-usable plans as a **Recipe**.
+A re-usable communication type is also known as a **Process**.

 ![Conversation funnel](https://cloud.githubusercontent.com/assets/117439/11401215/144641f6-9357-11e5-8ddd-f01f5bcf4012.png)